Delicate2000/MMpedia/README.md

 bash train_vilt_noise.sh # ViLT+Noise
 ```

 The parameter "task" and "image_type" are designed to control the task and input image.
-For example, "--task=pt --image_type=Our" means the model is going to do tail entity prediction and the input information is our collected images
+For example, "--task=pt --image_type=Our" means the model is going to perform tail entity prediction task and the input information is our collected images.

 We also provide a detailed Readme.md for every method [here](https://github.com/Delicate2000/MMpedia/tree/main/downstream%20tasks#readme).